Alejandro-FA/UPF-Deep_Learning/P2/report.md

 For the confusion matrix we decided to use the `sklearn.metrics`, in particular the `confusion_matrix` and `ConfusionMatrixDisplay` modules.
 We used the first module to compute the values of the confusion matrix and the second one to plot the results.
 We have not modified the `test_sequence_classifier` function in any other meaningful way.
 One minor detail to remark is that any operation related to confusion matrices cannot be performed in the GPU.
 Therefore, given that the training process is done in the GPU, we need to move the corresponding data to the CPU prior to the confusion matrix computation.
 The different confusion matrices will be rpresented when analysing the results of the performance of the model.

-## Experimenting with different hyperparameters.
+## Experimenting with different hyperparameters

 In order to search for the best performance possible we tried multiple hyperparameter combinations, as well as some other alternatives like using bidirectional LSTMs and weight decay.
 Here we detail our exploration of several parameters and the results found: